-These directions will allow your personal Gmail account to send as either your Wharton Address, or your Lifelong Address in the From field of an email.
+These directions will allow your personal Gmail account to send as either your Wharton Address or your Alumni forwarding email address in the From field of an email.

 - If your student email is forwarding to your Gmail account, change your forwarding back to your Wharton account.
 Go to http://spike.wharton.upenn.edu => My Account => My Email and follow the prompts.

 - Log into your Wharton@Google account, go to the Less Secure Apps page, and make sure it's set to Turn on.